The Coordinated Public Transit - Human Services Transportation Plan

 The 2014-2018 Coordinated Plan Update Process

-The draft Coordinated Plan and its technical appendix were presented to the SANDAG Transportation Committee on June 6, 2014, and the draft plan was released for public comment.
-The public comment period ended on July 6, 2014.
-The Proposed Final Coordinated Plan and its Technical Appendix were presented at the July 18, 2014 Transportation Committee meeting.
-The Transportation Committee recommended the proposed final plan for approval by the Board of Directors.
-The final plan will be presented to the Board of Directors on July 25, 2014 for approval.
+The draft Coordinated Plan and its technical appendix were presented to the SANDAG Transportation Committee on June 6, 2014, and the draft plan was released for public comment through July 6, 2014.
+The proposed final plan and its technical appendix were presented at the July 18, 2014, Transportation Committee meeting and a public hearing was held.
+The Transportation Committee recommended the proposed final plan for approval by the Board of Directors and the Final 2014-2018 Coordinated Plan and its Technical Appendix were approved by the Board of Directors on July 25, 2014.

 In preparation for the 2014-2018 Coordinated Plan update, SANDAG hosted a series of meetings in October 2013.
 A total of five public meetings were held throughout the region.
 Feedback received through this outreach process, in addition to comments received through the online comment form, by mail, and by phone were considered in the development of the 2014-2018 Coordinated Plan.
 Comments were accepted through March 15, 2014.